arp242/arp242.net/_posts/2019-04-30-flags-config.markdown

 issues: it's explicit, clear which variables are used, and you get errors on typos.

-<aside>You should mount procfs with <code>hidepid=1</code> to make sure
-<code>cmdline</code> isn't world-readable if you pass sensitive information like
-this.
-That said, passing secrets securely is complex (and a full guide is beyond the scope of this post).</aside>

     #!/bin/sh

     # Error out on undefined variables to catch typos or other errors such as env